krivard/codalab-worksheets-wiki/User_Dataset-Management.md

 1. Login
 1. Click on "My Datasets" in the top right near your username
+1. Find the dataset you want to delete, click the "DEL" button on the right
+1. Confirm that you want to delete it -- the dataset may already be in use in a competition, which you should be warned about.

 ## Modifying datasets

 1. Login
 1. Click on "My Datasets" in the top right near your username
+1. Find the dataset you want to edit, click the "EDIT" button on the right
+1. Once you are done save the form

+## Downloading datasets directly

+1. Login
+1. Click on "My Datasets" in the top right near your username
+1. Click the "Download" button to the right of the dataset you want to download

 ## Using datasets in your competition.yaml